-Vizhinjam town & port
+Vizhinjam town, HARBOUR & port

 Recently, Vizhinjam has been the focus area for a major international shipping port to be constructed on its shores by Adani.
 There have been mixed reviews of the port, however from our research and the lack of any proper environmental impact studies, we believe that it will have significant adverse environmental impacts.
 The reviews that are positive tend to be from Adani and corporations that will benefit from the development and their supporters, whilst the negative reviews seem to be from the local community who are already experiencing adverse impacts from the port.

 PLEASE refrain from discussing the port with locals and politely change the subject or plead ignorance if this matter is raised.
 In the long-term it will be in our best interest to do so.